-I am writing this letter on behal f of and myself, , in r response to a letter we received from the Joint Commi ttee for the 1986-1990 Hepatitis C Settlement Agreement .
-It is understood that there is a surplus estimated to be between \$236 million to \$256 6 million in the Trust Fund l.
+I am writing this letter on behalf of and myself, , in r response to a letter we received from the Joint Committee for or the 1986-1990 Hepatitis C So ettlement Agreement .
+It is understood that there is a surplus estimated to be be tween \$236 million to \$256 mill ion in the Trust Fund .
 First to identify ourselves. is the Mother of and .
-Both of her cs, died in 1998 and 1999 respe through blood products that the was my husband. ig inicoled with ricpatius c anough blood products that the y required to five. was my masbana.
+Both of her children, who were hemophiliacs, die ed in 1998 an d 1999 respecti ve ly, as a result of bein g infected with Hepatitis C through blood products that they req uired to live. as my husband.